ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 ```

 ::: tip
-You can think of `cd` as a way to navigate into your computer directories, just as you would do clicking around in the `Finder`, but within the `Terminal`
+You can think of `cd` as a way to navigate into your computer filesystem, just as you would do clicking around in the `Finder` but within the `Terminal`
 :::

-Let's now launch our Web server inside the directory, with the following command:
+Now that we are located in our project directory, let's launch our Web server inside it using the following command:

 ```sh
 serve
 ```

-If everything went well, your terminal look like the following, with the Web server launched in the directory you just created:
+If everything went well, your terminal should look like the following, with the Web server launched in the directory you just created:

 ![create-dir-and-serve](../assets/simple-website/create-dir-and-serve.png)

 ::: warning
-It is **_very_** important to understand and to keep in mind that exposing a directory to the network means that **_all the files_** located in this directory will be accessible by **_any_** computer connected to the same network.
+It is **_very_** important to understand and to keep in mind that exposing a directory to the network means that **_all the files_** located in this directory will be accessible by **_any_** computer connected to the same network as your machine.

-**_So, DO NOT expose any sensitive or private information in this directory_**.
+**_So, BE CAREFULL TO NOT EXPOSE any sensitive or private information in this directory_**.

-This is an important thing to keep in mind whenever you deal with servers and networks, it's not specific to _soundworks_ applications.
 :::

-The web server, just logged a few bit informations that we need to access it from a Web browser, in particular the IP address and port at which it can be accessed: [`http://localhost:3000`](http://localhost:3000).
+At startup, the web server logged some informations that will help you to access it from a Web browser.
+In particular we are interested by the "Local" address and port: [`http://localhost:3000`](http://localhost:3000).

-If open your Web browser of choice and write this URL into the address bar, you should see something as the following:
+If you open a Web browser and write this URL into the address bar, you should see something as the following:

 ![serve-empty-dir](../assets/simple-website/serve-empty-dir.png)
-Which is default page provided by the server itself showing that it has nothing to serve as the directory is empty.
-So now that everything is ready, let's start to write some little bits of code to create our actual website.
+Which is a default page provided by the server showing us that it has nothing to serve, as the directory is empty.

+Now that everything is up and running, let's start to write some little bits of code to create our actual website.

 ## Creating the home page

-Open the directory inside your the text editor you installed in the previous tutorial.
+Open the directory inside the text editor you installed in the previous tutorial.

 ::: info
 In VSCode, "File > Open Folder", then navigate to locate the `01-simple-website directory` and click "open".
 VSCode will then ask you if you trust the authors of code, which is you, so click "Yes".

+In Sublime "File > Open", then navigate to locate the `01-simple-website directory` and click "open".
 :::

 Once done let's create a new file called `index.html`: